nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ```
 The `DECOMP` directive causes the components of the energy corresponding
 to each functional to be printed, rather than just the total
-exchange-correlation energy which is the default.
+exchange-correlation energy that is the default.
 You can see an example
 of this directive in the [sample
 input](#sample-input-file).